On torsion anomalous intersections: Introduction

 Furthermore, an irreducible variety $Y$ of positive dimension is \emph{$V$-anomalous} if it is a component of $V\cap (B+p)$ with $B+p$ an irreducible translate and in addition $Y$ has dimension larger than expected.
 The complement in $V$ of the union of all $V$-anomalous varieties is denoted by $V^{oa}.$

 Clearly points should be excluded from the definition of $V$-anomalous varieties because otherwise all points would be anomalous, making the notion uninteresting.
-On the other hand we allow points to be torsion anomalous varieties: they are exactly the torsion anomalous varieties which are not anomalous.
+On the other hand, as previously remarked, we allow points to be torsion anomalous varieties: they are exactly the torsion anomalous varieties which are not anomalous.

 It may be possible that only some components of $V\cap (B+\zeta)$ are anomalous, so each component has to be treated separately.
 This justifies the assumption of $Y$ being irreducible.